 Running and reviewing an import

-Once your CSV file is prepared and your import settings are confirmed, Administrate queues the import for processing.
-The system applies records according to the selected entity, operation, matching behavior, validation results, and permissions.
+Once your file is prepared and your import settings are confirmed, Administrate queues the import for processing.

 After the import runs, review the results carefully.
 Confirm which records were created, updated, skipped, or returned errors before relying on the imported data operationally.